J0EYjoey/sta314_f24/docs/index.md

 ## Annoucement

+- On Sep 26th, we will have our first tutorial session!
-- Slide of Lecture 2 is out on Quercus.
+- Assignment 1 is out on Quercus.
+It is due on Oct 5th, 12:59pm.
+- We have our course email set up, [sta314@utoronto.ca](mailto:sta314@utoronto.ca).
+You should use this email for your requests and communication with the instructors rather than their personal email addresses.

 ---
 <br />